terra-money/classic-core/README.md

 ## Contributing

-We are currently finalizing contribution standards and guidelines.
-In the meanwhile, if you are interested in contributing to the Terra Project, please contact our [admin](mailto:core@terra.money).
+If you are interested in contributing to Terra Core source, please review our [code of conduct](./CODE_OF_CONDUCT.md).

 ## License